boxed/kodare.net/_posts/2018-06-25-refinableobject---object-orientation-refined.markdown

 The downsides to this system are

 * Lack of tooling.
 For example: PyCharm doesn't understand and can't suggest or check a lot of this stuff.
 * It's different.
-We think it's a good different but it takes a while to get used to.
+We think it's a good different, but it takes a while to get used to.